Volcanic gas: Current emissions of volcanic gases to the atmosphere

-Present day global emissions of volcanic gases to the atmosphere can be classified as eruptive or non-eruptive.
-Although all volcanic gas species are emitted to the atmosphere, the emissions of CO_{2} (a greenhouse gas) and SO_{2} have received the most study.
+Present-day global emissions of volcanic gases to the atmosphere are commonly classified as eruptive or non-eruptive.
+Although volcanoes emit many types of gases, the emissions of CO_{2} (a greenhouse gas) and SO_{2} have received the most study because of their effects on the atmosphere, climate, and local ecosystems.

-It has long been recognized that eruptions contribute much lower total SO_{2} emissions than passive degassing does.
-Fischer et al (2019) estimated that, from 2005 to 2015, SO_{2} emissions during eruptions were 2.6 teragrams (Tg or 10^{12}g or 0.907 gigatons Gt) per year and during non-eruptive periods of passive degassing were 23.2 ± 2Tg per year.
-During the same time interval, CO_{2} emissions from volcanoes during eruptions were estimated to be 1.8 ± 0.9 Tg per year and during non-eruptive activity were 51.3 ± 5.7 Tg per year.
-Therefore, CO_{2} emissions during volcanic eruptions are less than 10% of CO_{2} emissions released during non-eruptive volcanic activity.
+It has long been recognized that eruptions contribute substantially less total SO_{2} emissions than passive degassing does.
+Fischer et al (2019) estimated that between 2005 and 2015, SO_{2} emissions during eruptions averaged 2.6 teragrams (Tg or 10^{12}g) per year compared to 23.2 ± 2 Tg per year during non-eruptive periods of passive degassing.
+Over the same interval, volcanic CO_{2} emissions were estimated at 1.8 ± 0.9 Tg per year from eruptions and 51.3 ± 5.7 Tg per year from non-eruptive activity.
+These estimates indicate that eruptive CO_{2} emissions account for less than 10% of total annual volcanic CO_{2} output.

-The 15 June 1991 eruption of Mount Pinatubo (VEI 6) in the Philippines released a total of 18 ± 4 Tg of SO_{2}.
+Although large eruptions are rare, they can release significant quantities of gas over short periods.
+The 15 June 1991 eruption of Mount Pinatubo (VEI 6) in the Philippines released approximately 18 ± 4 Tg of SO_{2}.
 Such large VEI 6 eruptions are rare and only occur once every 50 – 100 years.
-The 2010 eruptions of Eyjafjallajökull (VEI 4) in Iceland emitted a total of 5.1 Tg CO_{2}.
+Similarly, the 2010 eruptions of Eyjafjallajökull (VEI 4) in Iceland emitted a total of 5.1 Tg CO_{2}.
 VEI 4 eruptions occur about once per year.
+Despite these substantial releases, total long-term emissions from passive degassing remain higher than those from individual eruptive events.

-For comparison, Le Quéré, C. et al estimates that human burning of fossil fuels and production of cement processed 9.3 Gt carbon per year from 2006 through 2015, creating up to 34.1 Gt CO_{2} annually.
+For comparison, Le Quéré, C. et al estimates that human burning of fossil fuels and cement production processed 9.3 Gt carbon per year from 2006 through 2015, equivalent to 34.1 Gt CO_{2} annually.
+While volcanoes are a significant natural source of carbon dioxide, human activities currently account for the majority of atmospheric CO_{2} increases.

-Some recent volcanic CO_{2} emission estimates are higher than Fischer et al (2019).
-The estimates of Burton et al. (2013) of 540 Tg CO_{2}/year and of Werner et al. (2019) of 220 - 300 Tg CO_{2}/year take into account diffuse CO_{2} emissions from volcanic regions.
+Some recent estimates of volcanic CO_{2} emissions are higher than those reported by Fischer et al (2019).
+Estimates of Burton et al. (2013) of 540 Tg CO_{2}/year and by Werner et al. (2019) of 220–300 Tg CO_{2} per year incorporate diffuse soil degassing from volcanic regions, resulting in larger global totals.

 Sensing, collection and measurement

-Volcanic gases were collected and analysed as long ago as 1790 by Scipione Breislak in Italy.
+Volcanic gases were collected and analyzed as long ago as 1790 by Scipione Breislak in Italy.
 The composition of volcanic gases is dependent on the movement of magma within the volcano.
 Therefore, sudden changes in gas composition often presage a change in volcanic activity.
 Accordingly, a large part of hazard monitoring of volcanoes involves regular measurement of gaseous emissions.
 For example, an increase in the CO_{2} content of gases at Stromboli has been ascribed to injection of fresh volatile-rich magma at depth within the system.

 Volcanic gases can be sensed (measured in-situ) or sampled for further analysis.
 Volcanic gas sensing can be: